Background pattern

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-It is essential not to forget a dose of Emtricitabine/Tenofovir disoproxil.
+It is essential that you do not forget a dose of Emtricitabine/Tenofovir Disoproxil.

-• If you realize within 12 hoursfrom the time you normally take Emtricitabine/Tenofovir disoproxil, take the tablet as soon as possible, preferably with food, and then take the next dose at your usual time.
+• If you realize within 12 hoursfrom the time you usually take Emtricitabine/Tenofovir Disoproxil, take the tablet as soon as possible, preferably with food, and then take the next dose at your usual time.

-• If more than 12 hourshave passed since the time you normally take Emtricitabine/Tenofovir disoproxil, do not take the missed dose.
+• If 12 hours or more have passedsince the time you usually take Emtricitabine/Tenofovir Disoproxil, do not take the missed dose.
 Wait and take the next dose, preferably with food, at your usual time.

-• If you have hepatitis B,it is especially important not to suspend your treatment with Emtricitabine/Tenofovir disoproxil without first talking to your doctor.
+• If you have hepatitis B,it is especially important not to suspend your treatment with Emtricitabine/Tenofovir Disoproxil without first talking to your doctor.
 You may need to have blood tests for several months after suspending treatment.
-In some patients with advanced liver disease or cirrhosis, it is not recommended to suspend treatment as this may cause a worsening of your hepatitis, which may be potentially fatal.
+In some patients with advanced liver disease or cirrhosis, it is not recommended to suspend treatment as this may cause worsening of hepatitis, which can be potentially fatal.

-Talk to your doctor immediatelyabout new or unusual symptoms after suspending treatment, particularly symptoms associated with hepatitis B infection.
+Talk to your doctor immediatelyabout new or unusual symptoms after suspending your treatment, particularly symptoms that you associate with hepatitis B virus infection.

 • deep and rapid breathing